[email protected] UK Free Call: +44 208 638 73 30 Whatsapp: +90 544 852 45 26

 Spinal Tumor Treatment Procedure

+A spinal tumor is an abnormal mass of tissue within or surrounding the spinal cord and/or spinal column.
+These cells grow and multiply uncontrollably, seemingly unchecked by the mechanisms that control normal cells.
+Spinal tumors can be benign (non-cancerous) or malignant (cancerous).
+Primary tumors originate in the spine or spinal cord, and metastatic or secondary tumors result from cancer spreading from another site to the spine.
 Spinal cancer can have a substantial adverse influence on a person’s quality of life since they are a complex and complicated medical condition.
-These tumors grow inside or close to the spinal cord or spinal column and can be either benign or malignant.
 Spinal tumors need careful attention, timely diagnosis, and the right kind of therapy despite being relatively uncommon compared to tumors in other body regions.

 The two primary types of spinal tumors are intradural and extradural.